Br14n41/oscp-stuffs/notes/general-notes.md

 ### Local wordlists (Kali)

-Some handy wordlists local to Kali.
+Some handy wordlists local to Kali or via Seclists.

 ```bash
 # the quick and dirty, might miss some items ~4700 lines